 They also ALL insist that the bystander should step in just before/when things get physical or disrespectful…whatever the child’s age.

 For an adult to step in to stop this then they need to be watching pretty carefully.
 We all miss the odd kick (we have to blink!) but proudly admitting that you don’t need to watch a 2 year old seems crazy to me.

-Toddlers aren’t empathetic they are adorably self-centred.
-They are designed to care about number one.
-They develop empathy when they are ready because we model it to them, by showing them kindness and talking to them about emotions.
+They develop empathy because we model it to them, by showing them kindness and talking to them about emotions.

 However, he is still young and therefore not hugely in control of his emotions.
 If he’s tired, ill or just having a bad day he won’t respond in the same way.
 I don’t expect him to.